PranaavPrasad/PRML_Project/README.md

 ## Feature Detection
 #### Notebook
-Its is implemented in both the notebooks, `bmi.ipynb` and `gender.ipynb`.
+It is implemented in both the notebooks, `bmi.ipynb` and `gender.ipynb`.

 #### Feature Extraction
 The 68 facial landmarks were used as features.
 The coordinates of the landmarks (x and y values) gives a total of  68 * 2 = 136 dimensions.